adeveloperdiary/DeepLearning_MiniProjects/ResNet/readme.md

 ![Training Plot](img/lr.png)

 ### Comparison with other architecture
-As shown below, the implemented model was able to achieve 55.17% Accuracy while training from scratch.
+As shown below, the implemented model was able to achieve ~53% Accuracy while training from scratch.
+Also the accuracy flattens from epoch 80 and reducing the learning rate further didnt help to gain validation accuracy.

 | **Architecture** | **epochs** | **Training Loss** | **Validation Accuracy** | **Training Accuracy** | **Learning Rate**       |
 |:----------------:|:----------:|:-----------------:|:-----------------------:|:---------------------:|:-----------------------:|